feijunbo/PTN/README.md

-# TPN: Perspective Transfer Network
+# PTN: Perspective Transfer Network

 This is the official implementation of the [CIKM 2022](https://www.cikm2022.org/) paper: [Few-Shot Relational Triple Extraction with Perspective Transfer Network](https://dl.acm.org/doi/10.1145/3511808.3557323).